List of Firefly (TV series) characters: Kaylee Frye

 Kaywinnet Lee "Kaylee" Frye was portrayed by Jewel Staite.
 Kaylee has exceptional mechanical aptitude, despite her lack of formal training, and serves as ship's mechanic on Serenity.
 Kaylee is sweet and chipper, the type who maintains a bright and positive attitude even when others are feeling low.
 Jewel Staite explains Kaylee's character as being wholesome, sweet, and "completely genuine in that sweetness", adding "She loves being on that ship.
 She loves all of those people.
 And she's the only one who loves all of them incredibly genuinely."
 Staite told Interview magazine, "She's kind of a floozy who wears her heart on her sleeve."
 Kaylee has shown an affinity for strawberries.
 Alongside her mechanical aptitude which allows Kaylee to fix just about anything, she has a desire for feminine things and is annoyed when Mal does not see that she is a woman as well as a mechanic.
-Although most notable in the episode "Shindig"—when he criticized her desire to purchase an elaborate dress on the grounds that she would have no opportunity to wear it in her job—this recurs throughout the series.
+Although most notable in the episode "Shindig"—when he insulted her desire to purchase an elaborate dress on the grounds that she could only wear it in the engine room, making it as useful as "a sheep walkin' on its hind legs"—this recurs throughout the series.

 The background of the character is revealed in the episode "Out of Gas", showing her joining the crew of Serenity.
 The ship's captain, Malcolm Reynolds, interrupted her and Bester, the ship's mechanic at the time, having sex in Serenitys engine room.
 However, when Bester incorrectly informed Mal that the ship could not be fixed, Kaylee quickly proved him wrong by diagnosing the problem and repairing the grounded Serenity virtually on the spot.
 Impressed with her mechanical ability, Mal immediately offered her Bester's job.
 Kaylee happily accepted, and left her family (and Bester) behind to join the crew.